INTRODUCTION TO EL MONTE

 MUSIC OF EL MONTE

-John Paul Larkin was born March 13, 1942.
+John Paul Larkin was born in El Monte on 13 March 1942.
 As Scatman John he released the hit “Scatman (Ski Ba Bop Ba Dop Bop)” when he was in his early 50s.
 El Monte was formerly home to Pate’s Tapes and Records and is still home to Musica Latina.
 There used to be a county music club, the Nashville West, in Five Points.
 The house band, also known as Nashville West, released an eponymous album in 1967.

 A palomino named Bamboo Harvester was born in El Monte in 1949.
 He later gained fame as the star of Mr. Ed.
 Actor-filmmaker Timothy Carey filmed much of The World’s Greatest Sinner (1962) in El Monte.
 Actors Glenn Corbett, Mark Idda, and Virginia Gilmore were all born there, as was screenwriter Sam Rosen.